veriableharshal/veriableharshal/README.md

-- 👋 Hi, I’m @veriableharshal
+- 👋 Hi, I’m @veriableharshal Or you can call me "Harshal" as well
-- 👀 I’m interested in ... machine learning and AI game player devlopment
+- 👀 I’m interested in... machine learning and AI game player devlopment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing my bachlors in...
 AI and Data science
+-

 <!---